Aftermath of World War II: In Europe

 Rapes also occurred under other Allied forces in Europe, though the majority were committed by Soviet troops.
-In a letter to the editor of Time published in September 1945, a United States Army sergeant wrote, "Our own Army and the British Army along with ours have done their share of looting and raping ...
-This offensive attitude among our troops is not at all general, but the percentage is large enough to have given our Army a pretty black name, and we too are considered an army of rapists."
+In a letter to the editor of Time published in September 1945, a U.S. Army sergeant wrote, "Our own Army and the British Army along with ours have done their share of looting and raping....This offensive attitude among our troops is not at all general, but the percentage is large enough to have given our Army a pretty black name, and we too are considered an army of rapists."
 Robert Lilly's analysis of military records led him to conclude about 14,000 rapes occurred in Britain, France, and Germany at the hands of U.S. soldiers between 1942 and 1945.
 Lilly assumed that only 5% of rapes by American soldiers were reported, making 17,000 GI rapes a possibility, while analysts estimate that 50% of (ordinary peacetime) rapes are reported.
-Supporting Lilly's lower figure is the "crucial difference" that for World War II military rapes "it was the commanding officer, not the victim, who brought charges".
+Supporting Lilly's lower figure is the "crucial difference" that for World War II military rapes "it was the commanding officer, not the victim, who brought charges."
 According to German historian Miriam Gebhardt, as many as 190,000 women were raped by U.S. soldiers in Germany.

 German soldiers left many war children behind in nations such as France and Denmark, which were occupied for an extended period.
 After the war, the children and their mothers often suffered recriminations.
 In Norway, the "Tyskerunger" (German-kids) suffered greatly.

 During the Italian campaign, the Goumiers, French Moroccan colonial troops attached to the French Expeditionary Forces, have been accused of committing rape and murder against the Italian peasant communities, mostly targeting civilian women and girls, as well as a few men and boys.
 In Italy the victims of these acts were described as Marocchinate meaning literally "Moroccaned" (or people who have been subjected to acts committed by Moroccans).
 According to Italian victims associations, a total of more than 7,000 civilians, including children, were raped by Goumiers.